Emission reduction

 CEO & Co-Founder

-When measuring a company’s carbon footprint, most businesses focus on Scope 1, Scope 2, and Scope 3 emissions as defined by the Greenhouse Gas Protocol.
-However, a new dimension known as Scope 4 emissions is garnering attention.
-While not formally recognized in standard frameworks, Scope 4 represents the avoided emissions—emissions prevented by a company’s products, services, or operational strategies.
+When measuring a company's carbon footprint, most businesses focus on Scope 1, Scope 2 and Scope 3 emissions as defined by the Greenhouse Gas Protocol.
+A further concept, often informally called Scope 4, has gained attention: it refers to avoided emissions, the emissions prevented by a company's products, services or operational strategies compared with a more carbon-intensive alternative.

-Quantifying Scope 4 involves counterfactual scenarios—estimating the emissions that would have occurred without the product or service.
+Quantifying avoided emissions relies on counterfactual scenarios, estimating the emissions that would have occurred without the product or service.
+Typical approaches include:

 Consider a wind turbine company that sells turbines to replace coal-based power.
-By estimating how much electricity the turbine will generate over its lifespan, comparing it to the emissions from coal power, and accounting for manufacturing and transport emissions, the company can present a net avoided emissions figure.
-This data helps the manufacturer market its solutions to utilities and governments seeking to reduce their carbon footprints, thereby enhancing business opportunities.
+By estimating the electricity a turbine generates over its lifespan, comparing it with the emissions from coal power, and accounting for manufacturing and transport emissions, the company can present a net avoided-emissions figure.
+Presented separately from its own inventory, this helps the manufacturer demonstrate the value of its solutions to utilities and governments.

 Andrés Cester